Child Pocket Money – How to Teach your Child Money Management

 Therefore, talking about money with your children at a young age will help them grow with better money management.
 There are many activities, which as a parent, you can do to help your children understand money matters.

 - Let children get a chance to pay for things from an early age from their pocket money -Support them to pay for items in a shop, whether it?s their toy, milk, grocery, sweets etc. Once the child has paid the money, let them do the maths and learn better value items at low price, Let them give a chance to pick the certain item from different suppliers or shop.

 - If you are looking to switch any utility supplier or just had a phone bill in, then talk about it during family time and include your children in the discussions.
 It will give them an understanding of how household finances work and let them understand some banking terms, i.e. cash payment, direct debit, online payment, and standing order payment.

 - Children want to buy something which they particularly like for e.g. Bicycle or laptop.
 It is good to encourage them to set aside some of their pocket money and save for it.

 - Opening a child bank account at an early age and let them save some pocket money there and give them an opportunity to manage their money.
 It is good to understand and respect money from an early age, which will help them manage it better when they grow with age and experience.

 Ideas and activities to help your child learn about money

 It is important to note that your child gets influenced by how you spend money in your family and if you do value money.
-It gives a better practical understanding to your children to learn money management at early childhood.
+It gives a better practical understanding to your children to learn money management in childhood.

 Activity – Money is everywhere: